NoroffFEU/development-platforms/chatGPT-case-study.md

 - 23rd March 2016.
 Microsoft releases Tay, a Twitter chat bot that was shut down shortly after because it learnt offensive language.

 - 6th November 2016.
 Amazon launches Alexa.

 - 11th June 2018.
 OpenAI releases "Improving Language Understanding by Generative Pre-Training", a paper presenting the differences between natural language processing (NLP) models and Generative Pre-Training (GPT).

 - November 2019.
 OpenAI launches GPT-2 as a "direct scale-up" of GPT.

 - July 2020.
 GPT-3 is introduced in beta testing mode.

-- 22nd September 2020.
-Microsoft announces exclusive licensed use of GPT-3, although others can still benefit from the public API.

 - 29th June 2021.
 GitHub releases GitHub Copilot, developed in collaboration with OpenAI and based on GPT-3.